vespa-engine/vespa/sample-apps/README.md

 # Vespa sample applications
-This is the future home of Vespa Sample applications
+This is the home of Vespa Sample applications

-## TODO:
-* Add basic-search